by Neuroscientist Dr. Allison Brager

 "How to Win Friends and Influence People," by the late Dale Carnegie is one of the best selling books in the world.
 It was written in the early 20th century, but still has real-life relevance in today's age of technology.

 What does this book have to do with REM sleep?
-The book talks about how to be emotionally balanced.
-This is the ultimate key to success in life.
+Carnegie's book talks about how to be emotionally balanced.
+This is the ultimate key to success in life according to Dale Carnegie.
 REM sleep acts out our frustrations, feelings, and fights for us: while we dream.
 It is not a coincidence that a traumatic and emotionally troubling time in one's life coincides with more REM sleep (as studied in the lab).

 On paper, REM sleep is rapid-eye movement sleep and non-REM sleep is well, non-rapid-eye movement sleep.
-As we know now, REM sleep is more for mental restoration while non-REM sleep is more for physical restoration.
+As we now know, REM sleep is more for mental restoration while non-REM sleep is more for physical restoration.
 We cycle in and out of non-REM and REM sleep throughout the night, restoring and preserving our physical and mental health in the process!

 • Stay Away From Light When You Sleep.
-When REM sleep occurs it is internally controlled by your biological clock.
-We have evolved to be day-active creatures and to sleep at night.
+When REM sleep occurs, it is internally controlled by your biological clock.
+We are day-active creatures and need to sleep at night.
 If we sleep during the day, our clocks can’t - and quite frankly will never - really be re-programmed to optimize REM sleep.

 • Take Magnesium: Most people are magnesium-deficient and need to supplement.
 In fact, research shows that half of the US population is deficient (source).
 Magnesium helps to maintain and fine-tune the functioning of the nervous system.
 This helps to positively impact REM sleep since coordinating an active brain in a paralyzed body during REM sleep are directly controlled by the nervous system.

 Dr. Allison Brager is a neuroscientist specializing in the physiology and genetics of sleep and performance.
 She is author of Meathead: Unraveling the Athletic Brain, which debunks the myth of the "dumb jock" and serves as a manual for optimizing athletic performance through neuroscience.
 Outside of the laboratory, she is a former college athlete, Crossfit Games team athlete, and is still active in track and field: pole vault and hurdles.